toggledbits/sockproxyd/README.md

 The following command line options are supported by the daemon:

-    -a _address_    The address on which to bind (default: *, all addresses/interfaces) -p _port_       The port to listen on for proxy connections (default: 2504) -L _logfile_    The log file to use (default: stderr)
+    -c configfile   Specify an optional configuration file to read for settings (see below) -a _address_    The address on which to bind (default: *, all addresses/interfaces) -p _port_       The port to listen on for proxy connections (default: 2504) -L _logfile_    The log file to use (default: stderr)